sebastian-zieba/PACMAN/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from ....

-BZ for PACMAN gif

-XXX

-unused stuff:
+We acknowledge B. Zawadzki for the creation of the PACMAN logo.